Brad Feld: Don’t get too excited about all those “new” acquisitions by non-tech companies

 The value of venture capital investors and the importance of physical infrastructure

-Before renowned venture capitalist Brad Feld embarked on a digital sabbath, he stopped by a San Francisco event hosted by this editor, where he talked with fellow investor Semil Shah about a wide range of things.
-The whole sit-down was a bit hit with attendees and worth watching if you have time this weekend.
+Before renowned venture capitalist Brad Feld embarked on a digital sabbath, he stopped by a San Francisco event hosted by this editor last week, where he talked with fellow investor Semil Shah about a wide range of things.
+The whole sit-down was a big hit with attendees and worth watching if you have time this weekend.
 (You’ll find it below.)

-In the meantime, it might be of particular interest to TC reader to know that from Feld’s perspective — and he’s been in the startup world for 30 years — non-tech companies acquiring tech startups is neither a new nor sustainable trend, despite the vast amounts of ink such acquisition have received in the press.
+In the meantime, it might be of particular interest to TC readers to know that from Feld’s perspective — and he’s been in the startup world for 30 years — non-tech companies acquiring tech startups is neither a new nor sustainable trend, despite the vast amounts of ink such acquisitions have received in the press.

 Here’s what he had to say on whether we’re seeing a fundamental shift right now — or a fleeting one: